ibm-cloud-docs/watsonxdata/exp-imp-qh.md

     ```
     {: codeblock}

-    `where 1=0` condition will have no rows selected resulting in an empty table.
+    `where 1=0` condition make sure that no rows are selected from a table, resulting in an empty result set.

     - **Example**